 Investments in financial institutions may take the form of unlisted equity and equity-related securities and other instruments issued by financial institutions.
-Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in, Russia or other states of the CIS.
+Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in, Russia or other states of the CIS region.

 Initially the Fund intended to hold such investments until disposed of via a private transaction with one or more investors or in or following an IPO.
-On 28 May 2021, the Fund agreed to sell its investment in the Subsidiary to a shareholder of the Fund.
-See note 16.
-The Fund does not currently intend to make any new investments.
+On 28 May 2021, the Fund agreed to sell its investment, through the Investment Subsidiary, in FCB Group Limited to a shareholder of the Fund.
+See note 17.
+Currently the Fund is in a process of negotiation with possible investors to dispose of its remaining investments The Fund does not currently intend to make any new investments.